 The best remedy will always be to seek medical attention from a qualified professional.
-The list of symptoms discussed above will help determine if your child has ADD or ADHD, but the doctor will ultimately have the final say.
+The list of ADHD and ADD symptoms discussed above will help determine if your child has ADD or ADHD, but the doctor will ultimately have the final say.

 If it’s confirmed that you have either of these conditions, it’s not the end.
 You can learn to live with it, and if you’re young, the symptoms might reduce as you age.
-If they don’t, seek professional help on how to manage the symptoms and the condition.
+If they don’t, seek professional help on how to manage the ADHD and ADD symptoms and the condition.

 Click the button below to get your ADHD treatment started!

 Dealing with ADD/ADHD can be overwhelming, which is why organizations such as the Children and Adults with Attention-Deficit/Hyperactivity Disorder organization are offering to help.